-Psychological testing for learning disabilities in adults and children can be crucial in assessing and diagnosing learning problems.
+Psychological testing for learning disabilities in adults and children can be crucial in assessing and diagnosing barriers and challenges.
 It can also help determine the accommodations, coping strategies, and interventions to help that person succeed.
 We provide psychological testing for learning disabilities to people of all ages.
 This includes children and adolescents who may need school accommodations or interventions, college and graduate students who may need educational accommodations and adults who may need support at work.
 We provide an example of the latter, psychological testing for learning disabilities in adults, at the end of this post.
 Learning disability assessments are a core part of what we do.
+If you have questions about the learning disability tests that may help you, or learning disorder testing in general, please contact us or schedule a consultation anytime.

 What Are Learning Disabilities (LDs)